Quick Reaction Alert: United Kingdom

 In the 1960s, Southern Q was maintained by the Lightnings of 5 Sqn at RAF Binbrook and those of 29 Sqn and 111 Squadron at RAF Wattisham.
 Southern Q was rotated around the three RAF bases.
+The Lightning left QRA duty on Wednesday 27 April 1988, with last flight in July 1988.

 RAF Leeming took over Southern Q from RAF Coningsby in 1988.
-11 Sqn left RAF Leeming in October 2005, then on 29 June 2007, 3 Sqn at RAF Coningsby took over Southern Q from the Tornados of 25 Sqn at RAF Leeming in North Yorkshire, with the Typhoons of 3 Sqn having their first scramble on 17 August 2007 when they intercepted a Russian Bear; 3 Sqn took over all of Southern Q from 1 April 2008.
+11 Sqn left RAF Leeming in October 2005.
+In June 2007, 3 Sqn at RAF Coningsby took over Southern Q from the Tornados of 25 Sqn at RAF Leeming in North Yorkshire.
+The Typhoons of 3 Sqn had their first scramble in August 2007 when they intercepted a Russian Bear.
+3 Sqn took over all of Southern Q from April 2008.

+44 year old Pavel Grachev, the Minister of Defence (Russia) from 1992-96, was shown around RAF Leuchars on Thursday 23 July 1992, being shown the Tornado F3 QRA aircraft of 43 Squadron; he apparently enjoyed the 'hospitality' of the Scottish guests.

 In August 2007 the Russians had begun to launch long-distance patrols after a 15-year hiatus.
-Typhoons arrived at RAF Leuchars with 6 Sqn from 6 September 2010, performing their first QRA scramble on 2 January 2011, with Typhoons joining 1 Sqn from 15 September 2012.
+Typhoons arrived at RAF Leuchars with 6 Sqn from September 2010, performing their first QRA scramble in January 2011.
+Typhoons joined 1 Sqn from September 2012.
 6 Sqn moved to Lossiemouth in June 2014, with 1 Sqn moving in August 2014.
-QRA North was moved from RAF Leuchars to RAF Lossiemouth on 1 September 2014.
+QRA North was moved from RAF Leuchars to RAF Lossiemouth in September 2014.
 The first QRA sortie from Lossiemouth was on 19 September 2014 with 6 Sqn.